AnattaOldRepo/Delivering-happiness/wp-content/plugins/gravity-forms-salesforce/readme.txt

 Add the following to the bottom of your theme's `functions.php` file, before `?>`, if it exists:

 `add_filter('gf_salesforce_enterprise', '__return_true');`

-= How do I configure the API plugin? =

-### How to set up integration:

-1. In WordPress admin, go to Forms > Salesforce > Salesforce Settings
-2. If you don't have your security token, <a href="https://na9.salesforce.com/_ui/system/security/ResetApiTokenEdit">follow this link to Reset Your Security Token</a>
-3. Come back to this settings page and enter your Security Token, Salesforce.com Username and Password.
-4. Save the settings, and you should be done!

 = How do I set a custom Lead Source?
 (Web-to-Lead) = This feature support was added in version 1.1.1. `gf_salesforce_lead_source` is the filter.